Poor diet and food insecurity in the UK – the problem

 People on low incomes and those living in neighbourhoods of deprivation are more likely to consume unhealthy diets and are less likely to respond to these public health campaigns (The Marmot Review 2010, Magurie 2015a, Adams 2016).

-A recent British Medical Journal (BMJ) report also showed that people on low incomes have been disproportionately impacted by the COVID-19 pandemic due to being more vulnerable to serious disease, loss of unemployment/job insecurity and loss of access to free services.
+A British Medical Journal (BMJ) report also showed that people on low incomes were disproportionately impacted by the COVID-19 pandemic due to being more vulnerable to serious disease, loss of unemployment/job insecurity and loss of access to free services.

 Why does a healthy diet matter?